reinhardFritsch/LLMTemporalComparator/README.md

 ## How to Use It

+Remark: It is not possible to use the project urself with llm_comparator!

+# Section Main Loop
 1. **Setting Up Models**: Provide two machine learning models trained on different time periods.
 2. **Defining the Query**: Specify a root keyword for the topic of interest (e.g., "social media").
 3. **Configuring Parameters**:
    - Choose the depth of the hierarchy.
    - Define thresholds for detecting differences.
    - Select comparison methods (e.g., SBERT, LLM Comparator).
-4. **Running the Algorithm**:
-   - The system will generate hierarchical categories and compare text outputs from the two models.
+4. **Running the Algorithm**: The system will generate hierarchical categories and compare text outputs from the two models.
-5. **Reviewing Results**:
+# Section Evaluation
-   - Explore the differences through the provided visualization tools (tree structure or treemap).
+1. **Reviewing Results**: Explore the differences through the provided visualization tools (tree structure or treemap).
-6. **Interpreting Differences**: Understand shifts in trends, language, and framing based on the comparison output.
+2. **Interpreting Differences**: Understand shifts in trends, language, and framing based on the comparison output.

 ## Citation